Date: 18 November 2013. Quite the Sight.

 Each of us out here enjoys the same sunrises and sunsets.

-The "big guys" do have great platforms for life afloat, but I've got to
+The "big guys" do have great platforms for life afloat.
+I have to

-tell you there's a simple joy in owning a small boat.
-And once the new
+tell you there is a simple joy in owning a small boat.
+After the new

 diesel is installed, my mileage is going to be amazing.
-I can't wait!
+I cannott wait!

-Thursday I'll go to shore and check on the progress.
+Thursday I shall go to shore and check on the progress.

 Such is life on the waterfront.
 The evenings are getting

 cooler and autumn/winter is arriving.
 Thank goodness for my 12-volt

 staying warm easy though I confess that I am anxious to head for the

 equator.
 When I get and stay warm, I will stop heading south.